Investigator Guidance & Tools

 1. Protocol Development

-- Data repository studies involve the centralized collection and storage of participant health information that is made available to other researchers for analysis.
+- Data repository studies involve the centralized collection and storage of participant health information that is then made available to other researchers for analysis.
 The use of any PHI requires an IRB-approved protocol.
 See the Data Repository Protocol Tip Sheet.

 - The Research Recruitment Tip Sheet for Investigators outlines the recruitment process and best practices for contacting potential research subjects, ensuring compliance with relevant university and medical center policies.